The Australian Consumer Law (ACL) has introduced a significant update affecting businesses all across Australia as we move into 2025.

 Our goods and services come with guarantees that cannot be excluded under the Australian Consumer Law.
 For major failures with the service, you are entitled:

 You are also entitled to choose a refund or replacement for major failures with goods.
-If a failure with the goods or a service does not amount to a major failure, you are entitled to have the failure rectified in a reasonable time.
-If this is not done you are entitled to a refund for the goods and to cancel the contract for the service and obtain a refund of any unused portion.
-You are also entitled to be compensated for any other reasonably foreseeable loss or damage from a failure in the goods or service’.
+If a failure with the goods or service does not amount to a major failure, you’re entitled to have the issue rectified within a reasonable time.
+If not, you may cancel the service contract to obtain a refund for any unused portion, and you’re entitled to be compensated for any other reasonably foreseeable loss or damage resulting from the failure.

 Who Does It Apply To?

-This new mandatory wording specifically only applies to businesses who offer services, or goods and services, to consumers.
+This new mandatory wording specifically applies only to businesses that offer services—or goods and services—to consumers.

-The ACL draws out the specific definition of who is seen as a “consumer”.
+The ACL outlines the specific definition of who is considered a “consumer”.

 But, there are exceptions.